adamcharnock/lightbus/docs/explanation/anatomy-lesson.md

     lightbus run

-This will import a module named `bus` (your `bus.py` file) and wait for incoming events and RPC calls.
+Lightbus will import the bus module (your `bus.py` file) and wait for incoming events and remote procedure calls.

-While `bus` is the default module name, you can override it using the `LIGHTBUS_MODULE` environment variable, or the `lightbus run --bus=...` option.

 **A service
 will only need a Lightbus process if it wishes to listen